Short-Term Residential Therapeutic Program (STRTP) referrals are only accepted through Juvenile Probation and Social Service Departments.

 Catalyst referrals are accepted from community partners/organizations and self-referrals from Transition Age Youth (TAY) experiencing or at risk of homelessness.

-Children’s Home of Stockton (CHS) operates two programs: a licensed 16-bed Short-Term Residential Therapeutic Program (STRTP) for foster youth 12- to 18-years old and Catalyst, an 18-bed Transitional Housing Program for homeless and at-risk youth 18- to 24-years old.
+Children’s Home of Stockton (CHS) operates two programs: a licensed 16-bed Short-Term Residential Therapeutic Program (STRTP) for foster youth 12- to 18-years old and Catalyst, an 18-bed housing and homeless prevention program for unsheltered and at-risk youth 18- to 24-years old.

 Services include: